 We all know how physical activity is good for the body and soul.
 After all, everyone is familiar with the magic number of 150 minutes of activity per week that we hear from doctors, news reports and magazine articles.
 Sounds like a lot, doesn’t it?
 Does anyone ever really get 150 minutes of physical activity a week?

-Thankfully, there are many ways to not only split up that 150 minutes into more manageable chunks, but to earn that time by having fun and getting some activity in your life.
+Thankfully, there are many ways not only to split up that 150 minutes into more manageable chunks, but also to earn that time by having fun and getting some activity in your life.
 Most people in the know will tell you that even bursts of 10 or 20 minutes a day can not only get you on the right track to meeting your fitness goals but can also help you create an ongoing habit that becomes lifelong rather than just for the moment.

-There is a great family-themed program that anyone can join called 1,000 Hours Outside.
-If you visit their website, you can join their mailing list to get content that will encourage you on your outdoor fitness journey.
-The initiative was founded by a local mom, Ginny Yurich, who was interested in not only adding more activity to her children’s day but also having more time spent outdoors in nature.
-Her website has activities, trackers, and other tools to help you not only reach 150 minutes a day but go beyond while enjoying the beauty that surrounds us here in the mitten state.
+The initiative was founded by a local mom, Ginny Yurich, who was interested not only in adding more activity to her children’s day but also in spending more time outdoors in nature.
+Her website has activities, trackers, and other tools to help you not only reach 150 minutes a day but also go beyond while enjoying the beauty that surrounds us here in the Mitten State.

 Here are some local places to investigate if you are looking to get active this spring.